 The systemic view of our food system

 How do monocultures fit into the grand scheme of things?
-We attempted to give a visual answer to this question with the infographic below.
-Have a look at it and let us know your thoughts.
+We attempted to give a visual answer to this question with the infographic below:

 Beside the loss of biodiversity, erosion is one of the most striking consequences of the practices of conventional agriculture.
 Nature’s remedy are plants that we ironically call weeds.
 These can grow where other plants can’t: they draw nutrients from the depth of the soil to the surface and as they die, they make them available to more delicate plants.
 The answer of conventional agriculture, however, is to poison them with ever stronger herbicides, setting off the vicious cycle illustrated above.